W&S Open Tickets

 I'm buying single session tickets.
 Where will I sit?
 Can I sit down next to the court?

-Center Court at the Lindner Family Tennis Center is divided into three levels: The box level, the loge level, and the terrace level.
+Center Court at the W&S Open Center Court is divided into three levels: The box level, the loge level, and the terrace level.
 The box level, the loge level and the first five rows of the terrace level are for fans who are buying tickets for the entire tournament, not just one or a few sessions.
 Also, there are waiting lists for the box and loge levels.
 However, please keep in mind that the Center Court stadium was specifically built for tennis and seats only 11,435 -- so even the last row provides a great view of the action.
 Also keep in mind that the earlier you order tickets, the lower your seats will be in the terrace level.

 Has the tournament always been called the Western & Southern (W&S) Open?